labtrac/test-documentation/documentation/getting-started.md

 <a class="offset" name="1.6"></a>

-## Adding Materials
+# Adding Materials

-Now we are going to go through adding materials.
-In our example we are adding Gold Alloy.

-* First go to Materials in the Contents bar.
+First go to Materials in the Contents bar.

-* Click *Add* or press the F2 key, this will bring up a new window.

-* Enter a *Material Code* and *Description*.
-You may already have your own material code in the example, however, we have used *PGOLD60* for Private Gold Alloy 60%, then click *Add*.
+To add a new Material click 'Materials' in the contents bar then, **'Add F2'** at the top of the Labtrac screen.

-This will have opened a new window where you can enter more details:
+This will open a new window where you can enter a Code and full material description.
+To see our recommended coding system please click 'here'

-* We then move to *Standard* where *Private* is selected in cast.

-* Then we have the prices which again go from 1 - 40.
-We have entered 3 different price structures.

-* Click *OK* and the Material has been added.

-### Attaching a Material to a Product

-In our example we have create a Full Gold Crown as a product.
-This product will always need the Material we created, Gold Alloy.
-Now we will show you how to link the two together.

-* Go into Master Products in the content bar and either select an existing product or create a new one.

-* When we open the product details window you will see a unchecked box *Record Material* and a dropdown menu.
-Check the box and select from the dropdown the Material you want to add to the product.

-* Click *OK* to add the material to the product.

-When completing a job Labtrac will not allow you to do so without entering the amount, in this case grams, of material used.
+#(Pic 1)

+Once you have entered the code and description click **'Add'** this will open the Material details page.

+Next enter the price for the product (in every *price list* that you use).

+If you charge tax on the material, you can add that (in %) in the **'Tax Rate'** Box.

+You can also add a Standard (which is set up in the product section) if applicable.

+You also have the option of adding a nominal code (for use with external accounting systems) a ** 'Lead Time'** and **'U.O.M'** (unit of measure).
+These are all for your reference only.

+#(PIC 2)
+# (VIDEO)

 <a class="offset" name="1.7"></a>

-## Adding a Job
+# Entering a Job

-Now we will look at adding a job.
-To add a new job, click on 'Live Jobs' in the contents bar.

-* To add a new job click add at the top or press the F2 key to open the order details window.
+To add a new job click on **'Live Jobs'** in the contents bar then **Add F2'** to open the Job entry screen.

-* The first thing to do is enter the patients details.

-* Next, on the right hand side, we have the *Surgeon* details.

-* Select the surgeon from the dropdown menu and the rest will fill in automatically.

-* Next you need to enter your received and due dates.
-Labtrac assumes the date received is today's date.
-Then select the date the work is due in surgery by using the drop down menu and selecting from the calendar.
+First add the patient name followed by the dentist the job is for.

+Next enter the **'Pan Number'** and **'Service Level'** and the date **'Required at Practice'**.

+Then add any additional patient infomation you require.

-* We will then go to the *Product* button or the *F7* key.
-This will open a new window which will show all the products that we have set up.
-Select your product from the list; you can search through the list by typing the product code.
-Then click *OK*.
+To enter a product click **'Product F7'**.
+This will open a list of all products set up on your system.
+You can search through the list by typing in the search box.

+To add a material click **'Material F8'**.
+This will again open a list of all materials set up on your system.
+You can search through the list by typing in the search box.

+In **'Notepad'** you can enter any infomation on the case you may want.
+This will only be availible to be viewed within the lab.

+In **'Prescription'** you can add a notation.

+* Click the box next to notation and select the teeth.

+You can select the job as a **'Remake'**

+* Click the remake check box.
+* Select a reason for a remake from the dropdown menu.
+To add a new reason click the dotted box.
+* In the green dropdown menu you can select the original job that is being remade as a reference.

+You can attach images in a job in **'Images'**

+It will ask if you wish to create an image folder.
+Click yes.

+Then add images to this folder by clicking **'Add'** and navigating to the image you would like to store on the job.

+In **'Dentist Notes'** you can write any infomation you would like to send back to the dentist.
+This will appear the delivery note or single invoice.

-* Now the job is ready to *Launch*.
-Do this by clicking the Launch button or by pressing the F11 key.
+Now the job is ready to launch do this by clicking **'Launch F11'**.

-### Completing the Job
+## Completing the Job

-Now we will work through completing the job.

 * Open up a job that is ready to be completed.

-* Click on the *Task* button or press the F10 key.
+*  Click on the **'Task'** button or F10.

 * This is where you can change the status of a job in Labtrac to a few different things.
-Such as the work being *Out on Approval* , *Surgeon Return* (see next section - Stage Work), *Hold Job*, *Sub Contract* (see Sub Contracting) a job and *Complete Job*.
+Such as the work being **'Out on Approval'** (see [Stage Work], **'Surgeon Return'** (see [Stage Work], **'Hold Job**, **'Sub Contract'** (see Sub Contracting) a job and **'Complete Job'**.

+* If any detail on the job need ammending before completion select **'Hold Job'** and make any changes that are needed.
+Then Launch Job again.

-* Click *Complete Job*.
-This will set the job as completed and produce an invoice and all relevant documents.
+* Click **'Complete Job'** this will set the job as completed and produce an invoice and all relevant documents.

-* Now in the window under quantity we can enter the amount you used, in our case it was per gram and in the example we have used 2.5g.
-That will then calculate the total cost and we can *Save* and *Continue* and the job is complete.
+'

 ### Stage Work